h798471649/fem/README.md

 Coordinate & Unit Conventions
 =============================

- * The mesh (LS-DYNA) and Field II spatial axis conventions are different (this is unfortunate, but maintained for legacy compatibility).
+ * The mesh (LS-DYNA) and Field II spatial axis conventions and units (MKS) are the same:

- * LS-DYNA and mesh-related tools use a rotated, right-hand rule coorindate
-   system:
-   + Axial extends into -z,
-   + Lateral extends into +y,
-   + Elevation extends into -x.

- * LS-DYNA is run unitless, but scripts assume and scale quantitites assuming a CGS unit system.

- * Field II tools a standard, right-hand rule coordinate system:
    + Axial extends into +z,
    + Lateral extends into +x,
    + Elevation extends into +y.

- * Field II internally uses MKS units, but scripts will specify units on the inputs
+ * Earlier versions of the code for >10 years used a different coordinate and unit system for the mesh and LS-DYNA-related components of the simulation, so use caution when working with older simulations!!

 Testing
 =======